Collective epithelial migration mediated by the unbinding of hexatic defects: Discussion

-In conclusion, we have investigated the physical mechanisms behind cell intercalation in confluent epithelial layers, using a combination of continuum and discrete modelling.
-After having established that a isolated T1 processes are insufficient to achieve collective migration, we introduced the notion of T1 avalanche and demonstrated that this results from the unbinding of neutral quadrupoles of hexatic disclinations.
-As in the KTHNY melting scenario~\cite{Nelson1979}, the latter are spontaneously generated by fluctuations and can either annihilate, thereby restoring the original configuration, or further unbind in two pairs of $\pm 1/6$ disclinations, which, by moving away from each other, stir and shear the cellular network, thereby initiating other T1 processes, which, cooperatively, gives rise to cell migration.
-Our theory sheds light on the structure of the cellular forces driving collective migration in epithelia, suggests the possibility of a confinement-induced switch to mesenchymal phenotypes and provides an explanation of the observed extensile activity of {\em in vitro} epithelial layers~\cite{Saw2017,BlanchMercader2018,Balasubramaniam2021}.
+In conclusion, we have investigated the physical mechanisms behind cell intercalation in confluent epithelial layers using analytics, and a combination of continuum and discrete modelling.
+After having established that cell intercalation, hence collective migration, requires a burst of correlated T1 processes. we demonstrated how the latter originates from the unbinding of neutral quadrupoles of hexatic disclinations.
+As in the KTHNY melting scenario~\citep{Nelson1979}, the latter are spontaneously generated by fluctuations and can either annihilate, thereby restoring the original configuration (T1 cycles), or further unbind in two pairs of $\pm 1/6$ disclinations, decreasing the translational and orientation order and increasing its fluidity.
+As these pairs move away from each other by activity, they stir and shear the cellular network, thereby initiating further T1 processes, which, cooperatively, give rise to cell migration.
+To assess the significance of our predictions, we have test them against numerical simulations of the Multiphase Field Model (MPF)~\citep{Loewe2020, Monfared2023,Camley2014,Palmieri2015,Peyret2019, Alert2020}, finding good quantitative agreement.
+We stress, however, that the theoretical framework employed here is not specifically tailored to the MPF or other discrete models of epithelial layers -- a choice that would entail the risk of constructing a ``model of a model'', rather than a model of the physical system itself.
+Conversely, by taking a more generic top-down approach, our theory sheds light on the structure of the cellular forces driving collective migration in epithelia, suggests the possibility of a confinement-induced switch to mesenchymal phenotypes and provides an explanation of the observed extensile activity of {\em in vitro} epithelial layers~\citep{Saw2017,BlanchMercader2018,Balasubramaniam2021}.